FrankWorldview/os/LogicalBlockMapping.md

 > Logical blocks are mapped from **outermost to innermost cylinder**,
 > **surface by surface**, **track by track**,
 > and **sector by sector** — in that order —
-> to minimise latency and maximise throughput.
+> to minimise latency and maximize throughput.